 What Is Knitting?
 A Brief History of Knitting And Its Uses

-There are many basic methods of making clothes, and knitting is one of the oldest of them.
-There are Egyptian knitted artefacts that date back to the 5th century AD.
-Hand-knitting can be done with just needles and yarn, and it doesn't need heavy equipment like looms.
+There are many basic methods of making clothes, and knitting is one of the oldest of them; there are Egyptian knitted artefacts that date back to the 5th century AD.
+Hand-knitting can be done with just needles and yarn, and it doesn't need heavy equipment like looms, so it was and is an accessible and functional craft.
 A variety of knitting machines are also available today, to create knitted fabrics more quickly and automatically.

 Before I discuss the process of knitting, let me tell you about the interesting origins of this traditional method of fabric production.